-FLAVOUR NOTES: Peach, black tea, roses, lemonade.
+FLAVOUR NOTES: Black tea, jasmine, zest and lemonade.
 Layers of florals and stone fruits compliment a sparkling acidity

 So much has changed in Ethiopia since 2017 and it's due to these changes that this year we are buying more and more from the country.
 Only until recently were washing stations in Ethiopia able to sell their coffee directly to roasters and green suppliers.
 Prior to 2017, all coffees had to go through the Ethiopian Coffee Exchange 'ECX', a central government controlled system where all coffees were graded and allocated to a region.
 This would not only prevent traceability back to the washing station and co-ops, but also incentive for the farmers – knowing where your produce will be sold, the end user, that the processes you use as a farmer will be maximised, played with and celebrated by the roaster.
 Finally farmers are being rewarded for better quality produce - lots are separated and highlighted and these are then able to sell at higher prices and allowing these stations to work with the same buyers year on year.